pigna90/alup/README.md

 * **requests**

 Install them simply by using pip.
-**Note**: Be sure you've installed for **python3**
+**Note**: be sure you install them for **python3**

 ## Installation

-Download alup:
+Download:
 ```sh
 $ git clone https://github.com/pigna90/alup.git
 $ cd alup
 ```
-Install Alup by using the following script:
+Install:
 ```sh
 $ python3 installer.py install

 ```
-If the installation directory is not specified then Alup will be installed in your home directory.
+If the installation directory isn't specified then Alup will be installed in your home directory.
 Copy the script manually as a super users:
 ```sh
 # cp alup /usr/local/bin/